-Below sample applications, most of them require workflow so in this post we will be developing an approval workflow with in the Add-in using Visual Studio 2017.
+Most of the sample applications below require workflow.
+So in this post, we will be developing an approval workflow within the Add-in using Visual Studio 2017.

-Just take one of the example systems above and build your first Add-in so you can learn more rather firing Visual Studio and creating an example Add-in
+Just take one of the example systems above and build your first Add-in, so that you can learn more rather firing Visual Studio and creating an example Add-in.

-In this post, I would like take Travel Request system as an example.
-This is one of the typical application most of the organization uses for maintaining the travel requests.
+In this post, I would like to take Travel Request system as an example.
+It is one of the typical application most of the organization uses for maintaining the travel requests.

-You will learn concepts by the end of this post.
+The concepts you will learn by the end of this post: